-It really is amazing that the pineapple flavor doesn’t overwhelm the grassy flavor of the green tea.
+It really is amazing that the pineapple flavor doesn’t overwhelm the grassy flavor of green tea.
 In fact, all it does is complement the wonderful grassy notes that the green tea brings to the entire flavor experience.

-This is always one of the interesting balancing acts when you start adding fruit flavors into your green tea.
+This is always one of the interesting balancing acts when you start adding fruit flavors to your green tea.
 You need to make sure that you don’t overwhelm the green tea but you want to make sure to add enough fruit flavor to really distinguish itself in the tropical green tea.